-The Missouri Community Service Commission hosted a grant application workshop on December 4 and 5.
-The webinars were recorded and are available below.
-Additionally, all the powerpoint presentations covered during the webinar are included below.
-Below are the powerpoint presentations covered during the webinar.
-If you were unable to attend the workshop and are still interested in applying, you will need to review the webinars and complete a quiz.
+The Missouri Community Service Commission hosted grant application workshops on December 4 and 5 for new and re-compete applicants and December 18 for continuation applicants.
+The webinars were recorded.
+The links to the recordings and all the powerpoint presentations covered during the webinar are included below.
+If you were unable to attend the workshop and and have submitted a concept paper, you will need to review the webinars and complete a quiz.
 Follow this link to complete the quiz.
+Please note, the deadline for concept papers was December 22.
 Contact the Missouri Community Service Commission at [email protected] with any additional questions.

 Day 1 - December 4, 2014

 Having Trouble With your Performance Measures??
 Check out the following link to the Performance Measurement Core Curriculum on the National Service Knowledge Network.

 These self-paced tutorials have been designed to help applicants, grantees and subgrantees understand key concepts in performance measurement.

 Each tutorial is paired with a set of skill building activities, complete with answer keys and notes for facilitators.
 Individuals viewing the tutorial can use these activities to explore real-world examples and case studies.
 State commissions, program staff and trainers can also use these materials to design trainings of their own.

 Tutorial topics include: